 While the majority of pupils with SEND will have their needs met in this way, some may require an Education, Health and Care Plan (EHCP) needs assessment to determine whether it is necessary for the Local Authority to make provision in accordance with an EHC Plan.
-If agreed, the EHC Plan will outline the amount of funding the school will receive from the Local Authority to support a pupil.
-It will also outline how the support should be used, and what strategies must be put in place.
+If agreed, the EHC Plan will outline the provision that should be in place in school.
 It will also have long-term and short-term goals for the pupil.